Chastyne/task-tracker/README.md

 ## Live Site
-The live site is hosted on GitHub Pages.
-You can access it here
+This site is will be hosted on vercel app.

 ## Contact Information
 For inquiries, please contact: